alexinachong/study-guide-notes/web.md

    Achieved through 4 sub-constraints *(see below)*.

 ### What sub-constraints make up a Uniform Interface?
-1. Identification of Resources
+1. **Identification of Resources**
+   Each resource must be uniquely identified by a stable identifier (that is, one that does not change across interactions, nor when the state of the resource changes).

+   If a resource gets moved to another identifier, the server should give the client a response indicating that the request was bad, and give it a link to the new location of the resource.
-2. Manipulation of Resources through Representations
+2. **Manipulation of Resources through Representations**
-3. Self-Descriptive Messages
+3. **Self-Descriptive Messages**
-4. Hypermedia
+4. **Hypermedia**

 ### Walk through an arbitrary example of a RESTful request/response cycle, and describe what makes it RESTful.